herrevilkitten/fantastic_m2/fantastic_final_readme.txt

 W/S move the player forward and back
 A/D turn the character (tank control)
 SPACE jumps
-E uses interactive objects
-Z ragdolls the player
-1-4 load the appropriate level
-ESC reloads the current level
+Mouse1 interacts with items in the world
-Holding Mouse1 turns on mouse look.
+Holding Mouse2 turns on mouse look.
 Releasing it snaps back to the follow camera.

 ================================================================================